dineshnair-doc/dineshnair-doc.github.io/src/my_writings.md

-# A Collection of My Technical Writing
+# Creating Clarity Through Learning Content
-This page highlights my technical writing across various technologies, including Flask, REST API, PostgreSQL, and more.
+Explore how I simplify technical topics like Flask, REST APIs, and PostgreSQL into engaging, user-friendly materials that empower learners.

 **✨ Featured**